More protests heat up around the world against Trump

-Demonstrations erupted around the world for a second weekend in a row in protest of President Donald Trump and his policies, with outrage directed against his controversial travel ban.
+Demonstrations erupted around the world for a third weekend in a row in protest of President Donald Trump and his policies, with outrage directed against his controversial travel ban.

 In London, thousands of marchers decried an executive order that temporarily barred visa holders and refugees from seven predominantly Muslim nations from entering the United States.
-The ban, however, was halted by a federal judge on Friday with Homeland Security on Saturday no longer stopping airlines from barring those foreign travelers — setting the stage for a contentious battle with the White House.
+The ban, however, was halted by a federal judge on Friday and the departments of State and Homeland Security on Saturday were allowing airlines to accept those foreign travelers — setting the stage for a contentious battle with the White House.

-Marchers carried signs and chanted from the U.S. Embassy to Parliament demanding that British Prime Minister Theresa May rescind Trump's invitation for an official state visit sometime later this year.
+Marchers on Saturday carried signs and chanted from the U.S. Embassy to Parliament demanding that British Prime Minister Theresa May rescind Trump's invitation for an official state visit sometime later this year.

 Related: Your Gate is Now Open: Judge Halts Trump Immigration Order